2AM (band): 2011–2012: Asian career

 The band followed up with the release of their second Japanese single "Denwa ni Denai Kimi ni (You Wouldn't Answer My Calls)" in Japan on April 11.
 The song immediately debuted on Oricon Daily charts at fourth place.
-The release included the Japanese version of "You Wouldn't Answer My Calls" and a cover Ken Hirai's "瞳をとじて (Close Your Eyes)."
+The release included the Japanese version of "You Wouldn't Answer My Calls" and a cover Ken Hirai's "Close Your Eyes" (瞳をとじて).

 In April 2012, 2PM and 2AM announced the release of the documentary film known as Beyond The One Day, in Japan.
 One Day refers to the group from which 2PM and 2AM both split.
 On April 13, they released the trailer for the film.
-This was followed up with the release of Japanese single for the theme song "One day".
+This was followed up with the release of Japanese single for the theme song "One Day".
 In September 2012, 2AM released the third Japanese single For You: Kimi no Tame ni Dekiru Koto" their first original in Japanese.
 The title track "For You~君のためにできること~" was selected as the theme song for Japanese TBS drama NEO Soumatou Company which premiered on July 16.
 In the same year, 2AM held their first Asia concert tour, visiting Hong Kong, Taiwan, Japan and Malaysia.
 They recorded a Chinese version of the song "I Wonder If You Hurt Like Me (好痛) while Jokwon expressed some concerns about his pronunciation.
 It featured on the Asian version of their second EP F. Scott Fitzgerald's Way Of Love.
 In November 2012, prior to the concert in Japan, Seulong fractured a toe and performed in a wheelchair.
 The 4th Japanese single "Darenimo Watasenai Yo" was released in Japan on December 5, 2012.

 2013–2014: Japanese debut, One Spring Day, Nocturne, return to JYP, and Let's Talk

 2AM released their first full-length Japan Album titled Voice on January 9, 2013.
-The album collected the tracks from their Japanese singles released to date and included four new songs; "First Love", "Pretty Girl", "愛の歌がRadioから", "無邪気な笑顔で" and Japanese version of "I Wonder If You Hurt Like Me~君も僕のように."
+The album collected the tracks from their Japanese singles released to date and included four new songs; "First Love", "Pretty Girl", "愛の歌がRadioから", "無邪気な笑顔で" and Japanese version of "I Wonder If You Hurt Like Me (君も僕のように)".
 On March 5, 2013, 2AM released their second full-length album, One Spring Day.
 The album, containing nine tracks, is a collaboration with many artists, including pianist & composer Yiruma and Eptione Project.
 They also hosted SNL Korea on April 13, 2013.
 The band released their second EP, Nocturne, on November 19, 2013.
 The EP included five tracks.
 Due to member Jung Jinwoon's injury, 2AM did not promote the album on music programs.

 Members Seulong, Jo Kwon, and Jinwoon all officially switched their contracts back to JYP Entertainment after their contracts with Big Hit Entertainment expired in April, while Changmin stayed with Big Hit due to his involvement with Homme.
 A new album, Let's Talk would be the first under JYP Entertainment, after releasing their previous albums with Big Hit Entertainment.
 Producer Park Jin Young composed several of the tracks, while the title song "Over The Destiny" was written for the group by Cho Kyumin.
 Days Like Today was released on October 27, followed by "Over The Destiny" on October 30, 2014.